 - Drive into the safari and then you can easily park at the top of the park in the Congo.

-- Bring your own food (you can bring your own lunch/drinks/etc).
+- Bring your own food if you want to save money.
+[Unlike some parks, here you can bring your own lunch/drinks/etc]

-- There is a holiday party and new resort being built so consider staying in the park – camping, safari lodges, and something really cool called a JUNGALOW are available.
+- There is a holiday resort being built so consider staying in the park – camping, safari lodges, and something really cool called a JUNGALOW are available.

 - Try your best in Dutch, but everyone speaks English and their website translates into English too.